At home we’ve been reading The Rainbow Fish by Marcus Pfister and it has inspired some fun sea creature craft activities.

 First we made a paper mosaic fish with shiny foil scales and then we created some paper fish hands, which we used our dot markers and some googly eyes to decorate.

-I’ve discovered so many amazing sea creature craft ideas that I thought I’d share a few of my favourites.
+I’ve discovered so many amazing sea creature craft ideas that I thought I’d share some more of my favourites.

 A good old paper plate can be tranformed into a range of different sea creatures.
 Paper plate craft is fun, simple and inexpensive.
 I love this jelly fish from Entertaining Little Ones.